 - the type of electric part (e.g. exposed part or overhead) the voltage present (e.g. 240V or 33kV) - the qualification / competency of the worker - the type of activity (e.g. operating plant or vehicle).

-Supervisors at Seqwater workplaces must identify an electrical exclusion zone and communicate this exclusion zone to all workers.
+Supervisors at Seqwater workplaces must identify an electrical exclusion zone and communicate this exclusion zone to all workers e.g. signs/barriers as detailed in the SWMS.